yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

 ### principle 4: Use of Token Proceeds

+1. The planned use of proceeds.
-1. The planned and actual use of proceeds, broken down by function line.
+2. The actual use of proceeds, down by function line.
-2. The aggregate amount of tokens reserved for the remuneration of team members.
+3. The aggregate amount of tokens reserved for the remuneration of team members.
-3. Token sale proceeds.
+4. Token sale proceeds.
-4. Regular updates on the project’s progress and use of funds.
+5. Regular updates on the project’s progress and use of funds, preferably on an ongoing basis at specified dates or intervals (e.g. quarterly).

 ### principle 5: Token Supply